ismailovan/cron-parser/README.md

 cron_parser.py is program that describe cron string.
 Uses function from cron.py

 test.py is file with unit test.
-It is neccessary to test your code by using such technologies
+It is neccessary to test your code by using such technologies, so keep writing unit test after modifications to check wheather your code  is running correctly.